bphenriques/explorer-hugo-theme/CONTRIBUTING.md

 # Contributing

-This theme is far from being classified as stable so contributions are very welcome!

-Moreover, I may know one or two things about front-end but I am no expert!
-If you like this theme feel free to pitch in, I thank you for your help.
+I may know one or two things about web design but I am no expert!
+If you like this theme feel free to contribute!

 # Previewing